Tyriol/Tyriol/README.md

 **<h3 align="left">Rapid Fire</h3>**

+- 💼 I'm currently working on:
+  - **A migraine tracker tailored to my wifes needs**
+  - **An I-Spy style photo game initially to meet a need for my sisters wedding**
-- 💼 I'm currently working on: **A Learning Audit App using React and Node.js**
+  - **A Learning Audit App using React and Node.js**
 - 🌱 I'm currently learning: **More about Vanilla JavaScript(classes!)/TypeScript and React.js**
 - 💡 On my hitlist to learn: **Python, AI Engineering**
 - 💬 Ask me about: **My Projects, my prior experience or just anything you want, I'd love to chat!**